215 mins |

 What László finds upon his arrival in the West is an America far different from the one he expected.
 The promise of the American Dream proves to be illusory as his stature and reputation as a successful architect in Budapest do not translate to his blue-blood Pennsylvania surroundings.

-Writer/Director, Brady Corbet, fought tooth and nail to film this epic, Post-War immigrant story on VistaVision, Paramount's wide format film stock created in 1954.
+Writer/Director, Brady Corbet and co-writer, fought tooth and nail to film this epic, Post-War immigrant story on VistaVision, Paramount's wide format film stock created in 1954.
 Other wider format, epic film stocks have been created since, but VistaVision is iconic and places the audience firmly in the period in which the story is set.
 To picture VistaVision think about the Technicolor vistas in John Ford's THE SEARCHERS (1956) or Alfred Hitchcock's VERTIGO (1958) and NORTH BY NORTHWEST (1959).